SAP-samples/cap-local-development-workshop/exercises/03/README.md

 There's no avoiding the fact that if you want your CAP apps and services to be useful, they're going to have to make use of authentication mechanisms, and consume other APIs, in the cloud.
 In local development mode, however, these requirements can get in the way and hinder progress.

 Fortunately the "developer centric" nature of CAP's local-first strategy provides various ways to not _ignore_ the reality, but to _suspend_ it until it's really needed.
 With the "mocking" approach, we can design and declare our domain model and adorn it with annotations relating to authentication, and rely on mocked authentication while still thinking about, defining and testing user role and attribute based access control.
-We can also have required services mocked for us so we can connect to them from our own.
+We can also have required services mocked for us so we can connect to them from our own local development context.

 In this exercise we'll explore both those mockable areas.